rwalk/straw/README.md

 ./discover.py
 ```
 to see the list of services and their IPs.

+####Submitting topologies
-5. To submit or run topologies, you need to install storm on your machine (or, even better, on a dedicted machine within the subnet of the Storm cluster).
+To submit or run topologies, you need to install storm on your machine (or, even better, on a dedicted machine within the subnet of the Storm cluster).
 Install storm as follows:
 ```
 sudo apt-get update
 sudo apt-get install openjdk-7-jdk